OpenPlate

 Structural tiers

-For mixed kitchens, OpenPlate evaluates reported practices across four operational domains:
+For mixed kitchens, OpenPlate evaluates reported practices across five operational domains:

 Tiers are determined by structured report logic and may be capped by unresolved safety concerns.